piface314/ygo-fabrica/README.md

 You can change the install location by giving `install.lua` a path, like:
 ```
-$ sudo ./make.lua install path/to/your/folder
+$ sudo luajit make.lua install path/to/your/folder
 ```

 In case you have any problems using the program, you can delete the `build` folder from